 - To avoid over-utilization, PT-led care delivered at home appears to be an optimal combination.

 - Telehealth physical therapy is here to stay.
 It includes a large educational component, and can be integrated into the fabric of people’s already digitized lives.

-Talk to us about how our digital MSK HUB can help you with Virtual Physical Therapy, MSK Triage, Chronic MSK Care and MSK financial management to reduce your musculoskeletal spend by over 30%, reduce dangerous drugs and unnecessary surgeries, and improve health outcomes for your people.
+Talk to us about how our digital musculoskeletal platform can help you with Virtual Physical Therapy, MSK Triage, Chronic MSK Care and MSK financial management to reduce your musculoskeletal spend by over 30%, reduce dangerous drugs and unnecessary surgeries, and improve health outcomes for your people.